-The Justice and Human Research Ethics Committee (JHREC) is convened by the Secretary of the Department of Justice and Regulation.
+The Justice and Human Research Ethics Committee (JHREC) is convened by the Secretary of the Department of Justice and Community Safety.
 The JHREC's function is to conduct ethical reviews of research and evaluations and to protect the welfare and rights of participants in research.
-In doing this, the JHREC ensures that research proposals conform to the principles and requirements of the National Health and Medical Research Council's National Statement on Ethical Conduct in Human Research (2007) (External link)
+In doing this, the JHREC ensures that research proposals conform to the principles and requirements of the National Health and Medical Research Council's National Statement on Ethical Conduct in Human Research (2007)

 An application for ethics approval must be made to the JHREC for all research and evaluation conducted by or for the department (including agencies and auspices) when it involves more than a low level risk for: